Skip to main content

 Declaration

-Every field must be declared with a subject parameter.
-The subject designates the entity on which the value will be stored.
-The subject parameter can be any identifier beginning with a lowercase letter, or World to make a global field.
-When accessing the field, the subject will be found implicitly from context if not specified explicitly.
+Every field must be declared with an object parameter.
+The object parameter designates the entity on which the value will be stored.
+The object parameter can be any identifier beginning with a lowercase letter, or World to make a global field.
+When accessing the field, the object will be found implicitly from context if not specified explicitly.

 A field's name must begin with an uppercase letter.